opinion

 Over the last year, we’ve seen an increase in enumeration attacks and account testing, and we’ve seen it firsthand.
 Recently, one of our merchants processing through another gateway was subjected to an attack that lasted two days and resulted in close to 4 million attempted authorizations.
 Neither the merchant nor the gateway provider had tools in place to combat the attack.

 The results were not good.
 The merchant identification number (MID) — the unique code that identifies a business’s merchant account used for processing debit and credit payments — had to be shut down, and the merchant was hit with exorbitant authorization fees.
-After the MID was turned back on 24 hours later, the merchant added additional code to his checkout flow and the gateway added additional tools to help block future attacks.
+After the MID was turned back on 24 hours later, the merchant added additional code to their checkout flow and the gateway added additional tools to help block future attacks.

 Our acquirers are also seeing an increase in these types of attacks.
 Even Visa now has a solution in place as part of its new Visa Acquiring Monitoring Program (VAMP), which we will share more about next month.